-- B. A dwelling may have one non-illuminated accessory use ground sign not to exceed 12 square feet in area to identify a home occupation. - C. No home occupation, having once been permitted or established, shall be added to, expanded, enlarged or otherwise increased or changed substantially in character without complying with this law and such permission or establishment shall not be a basis for a later application to establish a principal commercial use.
-Moreover, the conversion of a residence with a home occupation to a commercial use by the abandonment of the residence or sale, rent or transfer of the business to a party that does not reside on-site is strictly prohibited unless the business is then moved offsite, unless such commercial use is a permitted use in the given zoning district. - D. Home occupations involving the use of contractor or other heavy equipment (e.g., lawn maintenance and landscaping businesses) and similar enterprises requiring storage of materials or equipment shall provide inside storage area for all such materials and equipment.
-The Planning Board, may also, under site plan review, permit outside storage that is fully screened. - § 140-20 General Commercial and Industrial Standards.
+- B. A Class II or III Home Occupation dwelling may have one nonilluminated accessory use ground sign not to exceed 12 square feet in area to identify a home occupation. - C. No home occupation, having once been permitted or established, shall be added to, expanded, enlarged, or otherwise increased or changed substantially in character without complying with this chapter and such permission or establishment shall not be a basis for a later application to establish a principal commercial use.
+Moreover, the conversion of a residence with a home occupation to a commercial use by the abandonment of the residence or sale, rent or transfer of the business to a party that does not reside on site is strictly prohibited unless the business is then moved off site, unless such commercial use is a permitted use in the given zoning district.

+D. Home occupations involving the use of contractor or other heavy equipment (e.g., lawn maintenance and landscaping businesses) and similar enterprises requiring storage of materials or equipment shall provide inside storage area for all such materials and equipment.
+The Planning Board may also, under site plan review, permit outside storage that is fully screened.

+§ 140-20.
+General commercial and industrial standards.